socketry/utopia/plan.md

 Fiber[:utopia_current_locale]
 ```

-`Utopia::Application` should clear Utopia fiber state before and after each
+Each optional subsystem should own its own `current`/`current=` API for tests and
-request.
-Since each request is handled by an independent fiber, a separate root
+middleware setup.
+Since each request is handled by an independent fiber, a
-context object is not needed.
+separate root context object is not needed.

 Sessions are optional.
 If session middleware is not installed,
 `Utopia::Session.current` should return `nil` and `Utopia::Session[...]` should